odlp/jet_black/README.md

 ### Clean Bundler environment

-If the test suite is invoked with Bundler (e.g. `bundle exec rspec`) but you want to run commands like `bundle install` and `bundle exec` with a different Gemfile in a given spec, you can configure the session or individual commands to run with a clean Bundler environment.
+If your project's test suite is invoked with Bundler (e.g. `bundle exec rspec`) but you want to run commands like `bundle install` and `bundle exec` with a different Gemfile in a given spec, you can configure the session or individual commands to run with a clean Bundler environment.

 ```ruby
 require "jet_black"